20 Simple Yet Powerful Virtual Fundraising Ideas for Nonprofits

 A pub crawl can be a fun and successful fundraising event.
-During the Covid pandemic, these events are nonexistent, and people are begging for a happy hour to spend with their friends.
-Nonprofits are getting creative in planning virtual happy hours and paint and sip nights to answer this cry.
+During the height of the pandemic, however, these events were nonexistent, and people were begging for a happy hour to spend with their friends.
+Nonprofits have gotten creative in planning virtual happy hours and paint and sip nights to answer this cry!

-Alcohol is easy to obtain during a pandemic, so why not ask your supporters to grab their own bottle of wine or beer and join you for a night of artistic expression, a webinar, or just an evening of fun?
+Simply ask your supporters to grab their own bottle of wine or beer and join you for a night of artistic expression, a webinar, or just an evening of fun!

 Pro tip: To collect donations during your fundraiser virtual event or gathering, try text giving.
 Donorbox text to give makes mobile giving seamless for both, one-time as well as recurring donors.
 After your virtual event, circulate SMS to remind attendees to donate.

 You can also use Airmeet to raise funds within your online event platform itself!
 With the Donorbox + Airmeet integration, you can now add your customized and secure donation form directly into the event’s chat, so donors don’t need to leave your event to give.

 Virtual fundraisers are not only less expensive to run, but they also give you more opportunities to include your mission in your annual events.
 Online events make it easy to share videos, emails, and pictures.
 People are also more focused on what you have to say online as there are not as many distractions.